keeler/blog/README.md

 ## Running Locally

-Running `make` or `make run` will host the site locally at [http://localhost:1313/](http://localhost:1313/).
+Running `make` or `make drafts` will host the site locally at [http://localhost:1313/](http://localhost:1313/).

 Changes to the posts, styling, etc. should be reloaded automatically, just refresh the page to see the updates.

 ## Deploying

-First, run `make run.prepublish` to host the site locally at [http://localhost:1313/](http://localhost:1313/) without draft posts; this is what the site will look like live.
+First, run `make live` to host the site locally at [http://localhost:1313/](http://localhost:1313/) without draft posts; this is what the site will look like live.

 When you're ready to publish run `make publish` to build and deploy to the live site.

-In particular, the command does the following:
+In particular, `make publish` does the following:

 1. Build the site as a set of static files in the `public/` subdirectory.
 2. Push the updates in `public/` to the [GitHub page repo][github-page-repo]. (`public/` is a git submodule pointing at the GitHub page repo).
+3. Update this repo's submodule reference to account for the update.

 This is based on the guidance outlined in the [Hugo docs for hosting on Github][hugo-github-pages].